missessofiachan/bobs-garage-fullstack-at2/readme.md

 ## 🧪 Testing

 The project uses **Vitest** for testing.
-Test scripts can be run directly using the Vitest CLI.
+Test infrastructure is fully configured and ready for test implementation.

+### Current Testing Status

+- ✅ **Test Infrastructure**: Vitest configured for both client and server
+- ✅ **Test Setup Files**: Configuration and setup files in place
+- ⚠️ **Test Suites**: Test files not yet implemented (infrastructure ready)

 ### Running Tests

+Once test files are added, you can run tests using:

 ```bash
 # Run server tests